 Almost all the users are familiar with the name “Adobe.”
-Acrobat Reader is Adobe’s official PDF reader app, and now it works on Linux smoothly.
-However, Acrobat Reader is widely used as a full package PDF viewer.
+Acrobat Reader is Adobe’s official PDF reader app, and now it works smoothly on Linux.
+However, Acrobat Reader is widely used as a full-package PDF viewer.
 It also allows doing all necessary tasks on your pdf files.
 It is initially available in the paid and free versions.
 The paid one lets you edit the files with lots of customizing options.

-- This application comes with a very clean interface and you will love to explore files with it.
+- This application has a very clean interface, and you will love exploring files with it.

-- For visually impaired users, this application offers screen readers and screen magnifier functions.
+- This application offers screen readers and screen magnifier functions for visually impaired users.

 - There are different page layout systems you can use to view the pages.

 - It lets you zoom the pages and enable the reading modes.

 - Not just viewing, this app also lets you do basic PDF editing too.

 Evince is the default PDF viewer on the GNOME desktop environment.
 The specialty of this software, it is lightweight but can load PDF files very quickly.
 It does not use so many spaces, but it runs smoothly.